 Leadership, college finances, admissions.

 An author, speaker, and special advisor at Arizona State University, Jeff is working on a forthcoming book from Scribner — Who Gets In and Why: A Year Inside College Admissions.
+Jeff writes a newsletter, Next, about what’s ahead for higher education.
+Subscribe here.

 Deborah Bial, president and founder of the Posse Foundation.